 A real browser preview inside your editor that you can debug.

 Browser Preview for VS Code enables you to open a real browser preview inside your editor that you can debug.
-Browser Preview is powered by Chrome Headless, and works by starting a headless Chrome instance in a new process.
+Browser Preview is powered by headless Chromium, and works by starting a headless Chromium instance in a new process.
+This can either be Google Chrome or Microsoft Edge.
 This enables a secure way to render web content inside VS Code, and enables interesting features such as in-editor debugging and more!

 - Grab extension from marketplace